Adelaide Brighton Cement

 - detailed action and response strategies to prevent and minimise noise emissions

-- a framework for provision of quarterly and annual reports to the EPA, and a requirement for ABC to ensure public access to these reports.
+- a framework for provision of quarterly and annual reports to the EPA, and a requirement for Adbri to ensure public access to these reports.

-In addition, the EPA requires ABC to strive for continual improvement in noise management by implementation of ongoing noise abatement works via an EPA approved environment improvement program (EIP).
+In addition, the EPA requires Adbri to strive for continual improvement in noise management by implementation of ongoing noise abatement works via an EPA approved EIP (see below).
 These works included noise improvements in regards to:

 - gas supply train